Uncle Tom's Children: Down by the Riverside

+Rowing in the dark with high winds and a strong current, Mann quickly becomes tired and disoriented, struggling to avoid the buildings around him.
+Suddenly, Peewee notices a pair of lit windows in the distance.
+Mann does not recognize the building, but approaches it cautiously and calls several times towards the window for help.
+He receives no response.
+Then, Mr. Heartfield and his family appear inside the window as a flashlight shines directly onto Mann.
+The Heartfields begin to shout threats at him and demand their boat back.
+A strong current pushes the boat away as Heartfield shoots several times at where it just was.
+He then steps out of the house onto a balcony with his gun still drawn, furiously searching the water with his flashlight.
+But as the beam approaches his boat, Mann forces himself to draw his own gun.
+He returns fire and kills Heartfield, who plummets into the water as Mann desperately rows away with his family.

-Mann rows on to the Red Cross hospital but is too late; Lulu and the undelivered baby have died.
+Mann rushes on to the Red Cross hospital but is too late; Lulu and the undelivered baby have died.
 Soldiers take away Grannie and Peewee to safety in the hills, and Mann is conscripted to work on the failing levee.
 However, the levee breaks, and Mann must return to the hospital, where he smashes a hole in the ceiling at the direction of a colonel - who then directs Mann to find him once everything's over saying he'll help Mann if he can - allowing the hospital to be evacuated.
 Mann and a young black boy, Brinkley, are told to rescue a family at the edge of town, who turn out to be the Heartfields.
-Inside the house, Heartfield's son recognizes Mann as his father's killer and Mann raises his axe thinking to kill the children and their mother but is stopped when the house shifts in the rising flood waters.
+Inside the house, Heartfield's son recognizes Mann as his father's killer.
+Mann raises his axe thinking to kill the children and their mother, but is stopped when the house suddenly shakes in the rising flood waters.
 Despite his terror that he might be recognized as Heartfield's murderer and accordingly facing the possibility of a brutal and torturous death, Mann takes the boy, the boy's sister and his mother to "the hills" and safety.
 There, Mann tries to blend with "his people", hoping he might find his family, until the white boy identifies Mann as the killer of his father.
 Armed soldiers take Mann away after tribunal with the general and then the colonel he'd helped at the Red Cross.
 Knowing he's doomed and vowing to "die fo they kill [him]" Mann runs and the soldiers shoot him dead by the river's edge.